LappleApple/awesome-leading-and-managing/Media-Blogs-Newsletters-Podcasts.md

 - [Develomentor](https://develomentor.com) - a podcast by Wikimedia CTO Grant Ingersoll featuring interviews with technologists about their career development and pathways.

-- [Developing Leadership](https://www.developingleadership.co/) - a podcast by Jason Warner (previously CTO @ Github) & Eiso Kant (CEO @ Athenian).
-The podcast discusses engineering leadership, and the challenges faced as organizations and careers grow.
+- [Developing Leadership](https://www.developingleadership.co/) - a podcast by Jason Warner (previously CTO @ GitHub) & Eiso Kant (CEO @ Athenian).
+The podcast discusses engineering leadership and the challenges faced as organizations and careers grow.

 - [John Maxwell Leadership Podcast](https://johnmaxwellleadershippodcast.com/) - by John Maxwell, who has been called the #1 leader in business and the world's most influential leadership expert.
 This podcast offers a plethora of information for leaders of all kinds.